USSBA/certify_email/README.md

 ### Email

-This gem will send a request to the Email API to given email address with the send method.
-This method requires the address, a message, and the template used to format the email be passed in as parameters.
+This gem will send a request to the Email API to a given email address with the send method.
+This method requires that the address, a message, and the template used to format the email be passed in as parameters.
 Currently the only available template is the "basic_template".
 ```
 CertifyEmail::Email.send{
   email: 'foo@bar.com',